Kademi/keditor/README.md

  *     }
  * ]
  * @option {String} contentAreasSelector Selector of content areas.
 If is null or selector does not match any elements, will create default content area and wrap all content inside it.
- * @option {String} contentAreasWrapper The wrapper element for all contents inside iframe.
+ * @option {String} contentAreasWrapper The wrapper element for all contents inside iframe or new div which will contains content of textarea.
 It's just for displaying purpose.
-If you want all contents inside iframe are appended into body tag
+If you want all contents inside iframe are appended into body tag, just leave it as blank
  * @option {Boolean} containerSettingEnabled Enable setting panel for container
  * @option {Function} containerSettingInitFunction Method will be called when initializing setting panel for container
  * @option {Function} containerSettingShowFunction Method will be called when setting panel for container is showed